ros/filters/README.md

 		Parameters for filters are taken from yaml file only.
 So filter type is configured using node paramter and corresponding code and logical parsing changes have been added to devired class of filters.

 	2. The yaml file is redesigned so as to configure multiple filters in sequence.
-This is done by simply adding "filter1" and "filter2" keys to identify parameters for 	   different type of filters in the dictionary of yaml file.
+This is done by simply adding "filter1" and "filter2" keys to identify parameters for different type of filters in the dictionary of yaml file(this design changes reflects in commit 79a2503058f0cfe3e3ac98687d06a8c455fd0191).
 So to configure a filter type the parameter is set in the yaml as shown below:

 		MultiChannelMedianFilterFloat5:
 			ros__parameters: